FaezehAmou2020/Architecture_MLOps_replication_package/README.md

-# Architecture_MLOps_replication_package
+# MLOps-architecture-mapping-study-rep-pkg
-The replication package of the systematic mapping study on architecture of MLOps workflows
+The replication package of the systematic mapping study on the architecture of MLOps workflows